-Female From 5 to 8 pounds From 30 cm to 33 cm
+Female From 5 to 8 pounds From 12 to 13 inches

 Breed history Of Cornish Rex Cat

 The Cornish Rex as we know it today was born on July 21, 1950.
-Serena, the cat of Nina Ennismore and Winifred Macalister, gave birth to a litter of which one of the kittens had an astrakhan coat, big ears, and a very thin tail.
+Serena, the cat of Nina Ennismore and Winifred Macalister, gave birth to a litter of which one of the kittens had an astrakhan coat, big ears, and a skinny tail.
 This kitten is named Kallibunker.
-A geneticist advises Nina Ennismore to breed him to confirm descendants with the same particular coat.
+A geneticist advises Nina Ennismore to breed him to confirm descendants with the same coat.
 Bingo!

-The 3 cubs of Kallibunker had the same characteristics, but a female escaped, and one of the 2 males died.
+The three cubs of Kallibunker had the same characteristics, but a female escaped, and one of the two males died.
 Only Sham Pain Chas remained.
 A few years later, a small group of breeders crossed Sham Pain Chas with fellow plain-coated breeds.

 Physical Features of Cornish Rex Cat

 His body: the Cornish Rex has an oriental format body.
 It is long and has a deep rib cage.
 His back is arched a bit like a Greyhound.
 We notice a rounded and muscular rear end.
 He has thin, firm, and muscular legs as well.
 Moreover, this cat has the particularity of running very quickly.